Tuesday, July 31, 2018

 Come on down to Crenshaw Boulevard in South L.A. for soulful hot dogz served by Earlez Grill.
 These wieners are split and grilled on a flattop for max flavor.
 Check out my video below to hang with the boyz and girlz in the 'hood.

 A culinary car crash of cultures, the Oki Dog is a true representative of diverse Los Angeles.
-Combining the all-American fast food standbys of hot dogs, chile and American cheese, with the Jewish deli classic pastrami, and wrapped in a Latin street food Mexican blanket of flour tortilla.
+Combining the all-American fast food standbys of hot dogs, chile, and American cheese, with the Jewish deli classic pastrami, and wrapped in a Latin street food Mexican blanket of flour tortilla.
 I dare you to try and finish one.
 Well, if you want to see what I'm talking about look no further than the video below.

 You don't have to go far these days to bring Coney Island to your town.
 I get a famous East Coast Nathan's Hot Dog from the frozen deli case of my local Dollar Tree, when I want an easy, microwavable, quickie lunch.
 They do the job and I even wrote a Cheap$kate Deal of the Day you can read here.